Creative Commons license: Six regularly used licenses

-Zero / public domain
+Zero, public domain

 Besides copyright licenses, Creative Commons also offers CC0, a tool for relinquishing copyright and releasing material into the public domain.
 CC0 is a legal tool for waiving as many rights as legally possible.
 Or, when not legally possible, CC0 acts as fallback as public domain equivalent license.
 Development of CC0 began in 2007 and it was released in 2009.
 A major target of the license was the scientific data community.

 In 2010, Creative Commons announced its Public Domain Mark, a tool for labeling works already in the public domain.
 Together, CC0 and the Public Domain Mark replace the Public Domain Dedication and Certification, which took a U.S.-centric approach and co-mingled distinct operations.

 In 2011, the Free Software Foundation added CC0 to its free software licenses.
-However, the Free Software Foundation currently does not recommend using CC0 to release software into the public domain because it lacks a patent grant.
+However, the Free Software Foundation currently does not recommend using CC0 to release software into the public domain because it explicitly does not grant a patent license.

 In February 2012, CC0 was submitted to Open Source Initiative (OSI) for their approval.
 However, controversy arose over its clause which excluded from the scope of the license any relevant patents held by the copyright holder.
-This clause was added with scientific data in mind rather than software, but some members of the OSI believed it could weaken users' defenses against software patents.
+This clause was added for scientific data rather than software, but some members of the OSI believed it could weaken users' defenses against software patents.
 As a result, Creative Commons withdrew their submission, and the license is not currently approved by the OSI.

 From 2013 to 2017, the stock photography website Unsplash used the CC0 license, distributing several million free photos a month.
 Lawrence Lessig, the founder of Creative Commons, has contributed to the site.
 Unsplash moved from using the CC0 license to a custom license in June 2017 and to an explicitly nonfree license in January 2018.

 In October 2014, the Open Knowledge Foundation approved the Creative Commons CC0 as conformant with the Open Definition and recommend the license to dedicate content to the public domain.

-In July 2022 Fedora Linux disallowed software licensed under CC0 due to patent rights not being waived under the license.
+In July 2022, Fedora Linux disallowed software licensed under CC0 due to patent rights explicitly not being waived under the license.